cast-org/clusive/GoogleSSOAllAuth.md

 specification is required.

-Once Google registration and Clusive configuration are set as above, then, when the user click the "Login with Google" link on Clusive's login page,
+Once Google registration and Clusive configuration are set as above, then, when the user clicks the "Login with Google" link on Clusive's login page,

 1. users are taken to a standard Google login page,
 2. upon successful login, they are presented a Google consent screen, where